Meet our Teacher Trainers

 Ms. Robinson is a co-author of God's Children Sing in the Musikgarten Series and has had several articles published in professional journals.
 Beginning in 2007, she has served as the director of the Music for Learning project, supported by the Musikgarten Foundation, to bring music/movement education to the children, directors, and teachers in Headstart and other low-income Pre-Kindergarten classrooms.

-Holds degrees in Piano Performance, Music Education, and Piano Pedagogy from The Ohio State University and Southern Methodist University (SMU).
+Amy Rucker holds degrees in Piano Performance, Music Education, and Piano Pedagogy from The Ohio State University and Southern Methodist University (SMU).
 Having taught early childhood music since 1990, Ms. Rucker founded the Early Childhood Music program at the Arts Academy at Park Cities Presbyterian Church in Dallas, Texas.
 Creating and building a program that served families with children through age nine, Ms. Rucker's department grew to include 4 certified Musikgarten teaching staff.

 Upon graduation from SMU, Ms. Rucker was appointed Adjunct Faculty and continued to teach all levels of piano, freshman and sophomore class piano, and became a supervisor to graduate pedagogy students.
 During this time, she had articles published in Keyboard Companion and Musikgarten Messenger.
 Early in her career at SMU, Ms. Rucker discovered the joys of teaching early childhood music and movement.
 Seeing first hand the benefits of early music study, Ms. Rucker determined to include this level of instruction in her own teaching and to share her experiences with teachers and musicians of all ages.
 Because of this passion, Ms. Rucker excels in teaching workshops and giving presentations.

 Ms. Rucker has presented for TMTA (Texas Music Teachers Association) as well as for local MTA organizations, OMEA (Ohio Music Educators Association), universities, Musikgarten Festivals, Chorister's Guild, and the Presbyterian Church in America Music in Worship Conference.
 She has taught Musikgarten Training Workshops throughout the U.S. and Canada.
 Ms. Rucker has enjoyed over 20 years of private teaching in voice, French Horn, and piano, and has been teaching K-8 music and choir in schools since 2003.
-But her true love is Musikgarten, because she firmly and passionately sees the value of young children learning music when their readiness is at its greatest.
+But her true love is Musikgarten because she firmly and passionately sees the value of young children learning music when their readiness is at its greatest.

 Mary Louise Wilson

-Mary Louise is a sought-after clinician in the area of early childhood music and is frequently invited to present at national and state music conferences.
+Mary Louise Wilson is a sought-after clinician in the area of early childhood music and is frequently invited to present at national and state music conferences.
 As a teacher educator for Musikgarten since 1994, she has enjoyed conducting workshops and introducing the Musikgarten philosophy to teachers throughout the US, Canada, England, Taiwan, South Korea, China, and Malaysia.
 Co-authoring Music Makers: At the Keyboard and Musikgarten Adults Enjoying the Piano Together with Lorna Heyge and Jill Hannagan has been a highlight for her.

 Dr. Wilson received the Bachelor of Music and Masters of Music Education degrees from the University of North Texas and a PhD in Music Education from Louisiana State University.
 She holds Level III certification from the Early Childhood Music and Movement Association and is in her 2nd term serving on the International Board as 1st Vice-President.